fdahle/CityJSON-viewer/README.md

   - geometry templates (nothing will be drawn)
   - textures and material
-  - support world position of the files
-  - choosing the colours, these are hard-coded for the CityJSON classes
   - offline support
   - enable editing and downloading of the files